Frequently Asked Questions

 Can I save money by choosing a competitive electric supplier?

 Depending on where you live, you may be able to save money by switching electric suppliers.
-Since rate caps have expired, the number of competitive electric suppliers offering services to residential and small business customers has increased in most service territories.
+Pennsylvani'as retail market enables competitive electric suppliers to offer services to residential and small business customers in most service territories.
 Also, an electric supplier may be willing to negotiate on price or other services to entice you into switching suppliers.
 Competitive offers may not be available in all areas.

 Why should I shop for electricity?